Chain-of-Title / Sworn Document

 Affidavit of Heirship Template (Attorney-Drafted, Texas Form)

 The model affidavit below is built on the Texas Estates Code Chapter 203 form, which is the most well-developed and widely-accepted heirship affidavit in the country and the pattern most other states' recording offices recognize.
-Eleven numbered paragraphs cover the affiant, the decedent, the absence of a will, the complete marital history, every child and any descendants of predeceased children, parents and siblings (for childless decedents), the real property legal description, the heirs and their fractional shares, known debts, disinterested-witness status, and the recording purpose.
-Two disinterested-witness affidavits in the form prescribed by Texas Estates Code Section 203.002 follow the main affidavit, then the notary jurat.
+Eleven numbered paragraphs cover the affiant, the decedent, the absence of a will, the complete marital history, every child and any descendants of predeceased children, parents and siblings (for childless decedents), the real property legal description, the heirs and their fractional shares, known debts, the affiant's disclosure of relationship and interest, and the recording purpose.
+Two disinterested-witness affidavits follow the main affidavit, then the notary jurat.
+Chapter 203 does not itself require witnesses (Section 203.002 prescribes a single-affiant form); the two-witness corroboration block is the standard title examiners and title underwriters demand, and some other heirship-recording states impose a witness requirement by statute, so the template flags the block for confirmation against the controlling state and the title company.

 affidavit-of-heirship.docx